flipacholas/Architecture-of-consoles/articles/gamecube.md

 {{% inner_markdown %}}
 Now it's time to apply textures and effects to our models, and for that Flipper includes multiple units which will process our pixels.
 Now, this is a very sophisticated (yet quite complex) procedure, so if you find it difficult to follow, just think of it as a big assembly line that process pixels.
 Having said that, there are three groups of units available:

 - **Four parallel Pixel units** (also called 'pixel pipelines'): Rasterises our primitives (converts them to pixels).
-Having four units available enables to deliver up to 2x2 pixels with each cycle.
+Having four units available enables to deliver up to 2x2 pixels on each cycle.
 - **One Texture mapping unit** at the end of each Pixel unit (giving **four in total**): Together they process up to eight textures for our primitives (now mere pixels) at each cycle.
   - It can also loop itself to merge multiple texture layers over the same primitive, this feature is called **Multi-Texturing** and can be used to achieve **detailed textures**, **environment mapping** (reflections) and **bump mapping**, for instance.
   - Finally, the unit also provides an **early [z-buffer]({{< ref "nintendo-64#modern-visible-surface-determination" >}})**, **mipmapping** (processing a downsized texture instead, based on the level of detail) and **anisotropic filtering** (a welcoming improvement over the [previous filters]({{< ref "nintendo-64#tab-1-2-reality-display-processor" >}}) that provides greater detail with sloped textures).
 - **Texture Environment unit** or 'TEV': A very powerful programmable 16-stage colour blender.
-It basically combines multiple pixels (lighting, textures and constants) to achieve an immense amount of texture effects that will be applied over our polygons.
+It basically combines multiple [texels]({{< ref "playstation#tab-4-5-textures" >}}) (lighting, textures and constants) to achieve an immense amount of texture effects that will be applied over our polygons.
-  - The unit works by receiving four pixel colours which are then processed based on the operation requested.
-Afterwards, it can feed itself the resulting pixels as new input, so at the next stage/cycle, the unit can perform a different type of operation over the previous result.
+  - The unit works by receiving four texels which are then processed based on the operation requested.
+Afterwards, it can feed itself the resulting texels as new input, so at the next stage/cycle, the unit can perform a different type of operation over the previous result.
 This 'loop' can last up to 15 iterations.
   - Each stage has 2<sup>4</sup> operations to choose from and since the result can be re-processed at the next stage, there are around 5.64 × 10<sup>511</sup> possible permutations!
   - Programmers set up the TEV at runtime (meaning it can change any time) and this is crucial since it opens the door to lots of original materials and effects.